 I had long hair for all my life, as I love long hair.
 I’ve always been proud of it and I imagine most of us feel the same way.
 This means we should do everything we can to take care of it.
 So, I though I should talk about how I keep my hair healthy.
 There are options available if struggling with hair loss, like hair transplant.
-I would say that knowing all sorts of details, including Hair transplant cost* can be helpful.

 Some of the things we all can do to have a better looking, healthier hair like eating healthy (see my 10-a-day post), sleeping enough and having as low stress as possible aren’t specific to hair.
 Also, unfortunately, we don’t have always real options on these aspects of our life.
 Instead I’m going to talk about the things we can specifically do to our hair.